It’s All About the People

 Hi!
 My name is Rachel and I have always loved the great outdoors; people usually say never work with children and animals but for me this is a perfect match!
 I am lucky enough to be able to combine my degree in zoology with my experience in working with children and farming to fulfil my role as Senior Education Worker.

 In this role I have revised the educational offer at Densholme Farm and in November 2016 we obtained a Learning Outside the Classroom badge, which is a nationally recognised symbol of quality in farming education.
 With this Densholme Farm will have further opportunity to continue expanding its offer to schools and other groups.
+Rachel is currently working towards a MSc in Autism.

 Fiona